StarpTech/ghconfig/README.md

 By default a Pull-Request is created for all changes on a repository.

 Ghconfig looks for a folder `.ghconfig` in the root of your repository.
+Check out the [`.ghconfig`](./.ghconfig) folder in this repository to see how it will look like.

 ```
 .